Sorin05/The-Last-Chapter/README.md

 * Once all the hidden variables are recorded, then click Enable Automatic Deploys and click Deploy Branch (Main should be selected unless you want other branches to be deployed).
 * When the app is deployed by Heroku correctly, there is a confirmation message and you can access the app.

+#### **Set up AWS hosting for static and media files**

+!
+NOTE: These instructions are for setting up AWS hosting as of 5/1/23 - these may change slightly in future versions of AWS.

+1. Sign up or login to your [aws amazon account](https://aws.amazon.com) on the top right by using the manage my account button and then navigate to S3 to create a new bucket.
+2. The bucket will be used to store our files, so it is a good idea to name this bucket the same as your project.
+Select the region closest to you.
+In the object ownership section we need to select ACLs enabled and then select bucket owner preferred.
+In the block public access section uncheck the block public access box.
+You will then need to tick the acknowledge button to make the bucket public.
+Click create bucket.
+3. Click the bucket you've just created and then select the properties tab at the top of the page.
+Find the static web hosting section and choose enable static web hosting, host a static website and enter index.html and error.html for the index and error documents (these won't actually be used.)
+4. Open the permissions tab and copy the ARN (amazon resource name).
+Navigate to the bucket policy section click edit and select policy generator.
+The policy type will be S3 bucket policy, we want to allow all principles by adding `*` to the input and the actions will be get object.
+Paste the ARN we copied from the last page into the ARN input and then click add statement.
+Click generate policy and copy the policy that displays in a new pop up.
+Paste this policy into the bucket policy editor and make the following changes: Add a `/*` at the end of the resource value.
+Click save.

+#### **Creating AWS groups, policies and users**

+1. Click the services icon on the top right of the page and navigate to IAM - manage access to AWS services.
+On the left hand navigation menu click user groups and then click the create group button in the top right.
+This will create the group that our user will be placed in.
+2. Choose a name for your group and click the create policy button on the right.
+This will open a new page.
+3. Click on the JSON tab and then click the link for import managed policy on the top right of the page.
+4. Search for S3 and select the one called AmazonS3FullAccess, then click import.
+5. We need to make a change to the resources, we need to make resources an array and then change the value for resources.
+Instead of a `*` which allows all access, we want to paste in our ARN. followed by a comma, and then paste the ARN in again on the next line with `/*` at the end.
+This allows all actions on our bucket, and all the resources in it.
+6. Click the next: tags button and then the next:review .
+7. Give the policy a name and description.
+Click the create policy button.
+8. Now we need to atach the policy we just created.
+On the left hand navigation menu click user groups, select the group and go to the permissions tab.
+Click the add permissions button on the right and choose attach policies from the dropdown.
+9. Select the policy you just created and then click add permissions at the bottom.
+10. Now we'll create a user for the group by clicking on the user link in the left hand navigation menu, clicking the add users button on the top right and giving our user a username .
+Select programmatic access and then click the next: permissions button.
+11. Add the user to the group you just created and then click next:tags button, next:review button and then create user button.
+12. You will now need to download the CSV file as this contains the user access key and secret access key that we need to insert into the Heroku config vars.
+Make sure you download the CSV now as you won't be able to access it again.

+#### **Setting up Stripe**

+1. We now need to add our Stripe keys to our config vars in Heroku to keep these out of our code and keep them private.
+Log into Stripe, click developers and then API keys.
+2. Create 2 new variables in Heroku's config vars - for the publishable key (STRIPE_PUBLIC_KEY) and the secret key (STRIPE_SECRET_KEY) and paste the values in from the Stripe page.
+3. Now we need to add the WebHook endpoint for the deployed site.
+Navigate to the WebHooks link in the left hand menu and click add endpoint button.
+4. Add the URL for our deployed sites WebHook, give it a description and then click the add events button and select all events.
+Click Create endpoint.
+5. Now we can add the WebHook signing secret to our Heroku config variables as STRIPE_WH_SECRET.
+6. In settings.py:

+    ```python
+    STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY', '')
+    STRIPE_SECRET_KEY = os.getenv('STRIPE_SECRET_KEY', '')
+    STRIPE_WH_SECRET = os.getenv('STRIPE_WH_SECRET', '')
+    ```

 ## Credits